-Using a ride-hail app such as Gojek and Grab will cost around Rp60.000 to Rp80.000 one way.
-And it might be difficult especially at night to order a trip back to downtown.
+Using a ride-hail app such as Gojek or Grab will cost around Rp60.000 to Rp80.000 one way.
+And it might be difficult especially at night to order a trip back downtown.
 The most suitable option is to go with a private vehicle.
 The fare for renting a scooter starts from Rp60.000/day.

 While for a 12-hour rental car, the fare starts from Rp300.000 without a driver.
 And Rp425.000 for a small city car with a driver for 12 hours.